About targeting criteria

 Target line items to very specific areas of your site

 Another way you might use key-values is to target ads to specific pages on your site.
 You could create an ID for each page or article and then create key-values like articleID=123.
 Add that key-value to the ad tags of that page and then target your line item to that key-value to ensure your line item only shows up on that page.
 Most publishers pass such key-values to their ad tags dynamically through their content management system (CMS).

 You can also use key-values to target ads to specific ad slot positions.
 Maybe you sell your ad slots above the fold at a premium.
 You can create a key to define the ad slot position as top (e.g., position=top) and target certain line items to that key-value so they don't show below the fold.

 You can target line items to countries, regions, US metro areas (DMA), UK TV regions, cities, and US ZIP codes or Canadian postal code prefixes.
 Either search for a specific place or browse through the list of countries and drill down to the places you want to target.
 For example, you can target country=US AND city=Paris.
 You can also exclude places.
 For example, you can target country=France AND city!=Paris to target France but exclude Paris.

 You can target line items to a user’s device type or the browser it’s running:

-Browser: Android, Firefox, Google Chrome, Microsoft Internet Explorer, etc.
+Browser: (Does not apply to mobile apps) Android, Firefox, Google Chrome, Microsoft Internet Explorer, etc.

 Operating system: Android, Apple iOS, Linux, Macintosh, Microsoft Windows, etc.